fcamblor/fcr-storybook-prebuilt-wrapper/README.md

 For demoing, documenting and showcasing different states of your Web Component, we recommend using [storybook](https://storybook.js.org/).

+⚠️ This repo is a fork of [open-wc's demoing-storybook package](https://github.com/open-wc/open-wc/packages/demoing-storybook)

+Differences with this repo lies in :
+- Current repo contains only scripts required to make a standalone storybook working
+- It improves things, allowing to serve storybook from an http directory (typically useful when working behind a proxy)

 [//]: # 'AUTO INSERT HEADER PREPUBLISH'

 # Features